samirv16/sinatra-gym/spec.md

 Specs:
 - [x] Use Sinatra to build the app
-- [ ] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database Has ActiveRecord database
-- [ ] Include more than one model class (e.g. User, Post, Category)
+- [x] Include more than one model class (e.g. User, Post, Category) has a user and course model (2)
-- [ ] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
 - [ ] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
 - [ ] Include user accounts with unique login attribute (username or email)
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying